The 2024/25 Core Surgical Training CT1 and Improving Surgical Training ST1 National Selection portfolio scoring process is described in detail below.

 B You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a local teaching programme.
 As part of this process, you will have had input into the programme objectives and outline of sessions delivered

 I have worked with local educators to design and organise a teaching programme (a series of sessions defined as 4 or more) to enhance organised teaching for healthcare professionals or medical students.
-I have delivered at least 4 sessions of that teaching C You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a local teaching programme.
+I have delivered less than 4 sessions of that teaching C You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a local teaching programme.
 As part of this process, you will have had input into the programme objectives and outline of sessions delivered

 I have provided regular teaching for healthcare professionals or medical students over the last year (4 or more sessions/year)